noewe/AGDS-II-report/README.md

 Applied Geodata Science II, at the University of Bern, during the fall semester 2023.

+The exercises Digital Soil Mapping and Spatial upscaling are handed in as graded exercises.

 # Credits
 Credits for the course material and teaching go to Prof. Dr. Benjamin Stocker and Dr. Koen Hufkens from the research group for Geocomputation and Earth